infinum/Retromock/SPECIFICATION.md

 -------

 #### `@Mock`
-Use this annotation on a service method when you want to specify if this method should be mocked.
+Use this annotation on a service method when you want to specify that the method should be mocked.
+It is possible to enable or disable method mock with the `value` parametar of type `boolean`.

-If annotation is not listed on a method or it is, but with value set to `false` method will not be mocked.
+If annotation is not listed on a method or is disabled with the `value` parameter then the method will not be mocked.
 ###### Example
 ```java
   @GET("/endpoint")